RealAndrewRen/RealAndrewRen/README.md

 A turn-based Discord card game that classifies messages into playable cards using Node.js and GPT, blending NLP with game mechanics.

 ### 📚 [Homeworker](https://github.com/RealAndrewRen/Homeworker) – *🏆 WHS CS Hackathon Winner*
-A Python-based Discord bot for tracking homework assignments and sending automated deadline reminders—perfect for students.
+A Python-based Discord bot for tracking homework assignments and sending automated deadline reminders, perfect for students.

 ---